Jan Erik Paus

 According to Danish law, there's a warrant to terminate a mortgage with short notice if the value is quickly dropping.
 SEAS protested as this was claimed without any proof and an enforcement court was established.
 (An enforcement court is able to quickly overturn such decisions).

 Jan Paus remembers how the court was completely packed with employees from the Danish site, probably every employee was there.
-The judge felt the pressure, it was obvious, and he declared that he was not in a position to overturn what had happened by enforcement law, instead referencing a case of this magnitude to the normal court system (which is considerably slower and more expensive).
+The judge felt the pressure, it was obvious, and he declared that he was not in a position to overturn what had happened by enforcement law, instead referencing a case of this magnitude to be treated in the normal court system (which is considerably slower and more expensive).

 A Danish lawyer by the name Anders Cold was hired to overturn the separation of the Danish site from SEAS.
 Unfortunately SEAS felt this process lead to nowhere and Paus wonders if Anders Cold became acquainted with Nesdam, somehow.
 Paus remembers how Bryhn finally says "shit" and that was it, SEAS gave up on trying to retrieve the Danish site.